 Since a smart switch is constantly projecting signal and is always powered on in some fashion, I’d recommend installing in a home with a modern circuit breaker and a minimum 100 amp service.
 That’s not going to be a problem if your home was built in the last 50-60 years.
 If you’re in an older home with an old style fuse box, consult an electrician first before you jump in.

 What’s inside my light switch box?

-You probably don’t have to do this (since more often than not there would be one,) but you will need to ensure that you have a ground wire in the box available to use.
-If you don’t, you won’t be able to install a switch there without it, and you’ll have to bring an electrician in to help.
+You probably don’t have to do this (since more often than not there would be one), but you will need to ensure that you have a ground wire in the box available to use.
+Without one, functionality might be spotty or altogether non-existent.
 If you’re not sure which wire is the ground wire, they’re usually colour coded and outlined in the diagrams that come with switch instructions.

 Wi-Fi connections and maintenance

 Having a strong Wi-Fi connection is a really important part of having smart switches in your home.
 Since your switches run both at home and remotely through the strength of your home network, you’ll need to ensure that you have a strong signal wherever you’re installing the switch.
 The most common issue you’ll run into with a weak connection is a failure to sync.
 This can be both annoying and bothersome because your app will never recognize whether the switch is on or off.
 My recommendation would be to get yourself a Mesh Wi-Fi system at home so that all of your devices can maintain strong connections.

 Maintenance of a smart switch is pretty simple.
 All you have to do is ensure that you don’t ignore the odd reminder to update the firmware on your light switch.
 If you have the notifications enabled on your phone, you should be fine and will never miss a beat.

 With everything I’ve discussed above in mind, it’s now time to pick a smart switch that’s best suited for your home!
 Check out the full range of smart light switches now available at Best Buy.